 Capstone Turbine Corporation ("Capstone" or the "Company") develops, manufactures, markets and services microturbine technology solutions for use in stationary distributed power generation applications, including cogeneration (combined heat and power ("CHP"), integrated combined heat and power ("ICHP"), and combined cooling, heat and power ("CCHP")), resource recovery and secure power.
 In addition, our microturbines can be used as battery charging generators for hybrid electric vehicle applications.
 Microturbines allow customers to produce power on-site in parallel with the electric grid or stand alone when no utility grid is available.
 There are several technologies that are used to provide "on-site power generation" (also called "distributed generation") such as reciprocating engines, solar power, wind powered systems and fuel cells.
 For customers who do not have access to the electric utility grid, microturbines provide clean, on-site power with lower scheduled maintenance intervals and greater fuel flexibility than competing technologies.
 For customers with access to the electric grid, microturbines provide an additional source of continuous duty power, thereby providing additional reliability and potential cost savings.
 With our stand-alone feature, customers can produce their own energy in the event of a power outage and can use microturbines as their primary source of power for extended periods.
 Because our microturbines also produce clean, usable heat energy, they provide economic advantages to customers who can benefit from the use of hot water, chilled water, air conditioning and heating.
 Our microturbines are sold primarily through our distributors.
-Our distributors, along with our Authorized Service Companies ("ASCs"), install the microturbines.
-Service is provided directly by us through our Factory Protection Plan ("FPP") or by our distributors and ASCs.
-Successful implementation of microturbines relies on the quality of the installation and support.
+Successful implementation of microturbines relies on the quality of the microturbine, marketability for appropriate applications, and the quality of the installation and support.